Madani00/Philosophers/README.md

 ## tester
 https://github.com/AbdallahZerfaoui/42PhilosophersHelper

-# data races
-when two treaths changes the value of something in memory , the first one reach 10 , and the second was slow so he overwrite the to 3
+## Difference between processes and threads
+**Processes** are isolated and safer but slow to create.
+**Threads** are faster and share data easily but risk crashing the whole process.

+## Race Conditions
+- in threads happens when multiple threads access and manipulate shared data at the same time, and the final result depends on the timing of thread execution.
+This leads to unpredictable and incorrect results.
+- when the number is small the first thread finishes then the second one starts so nothing happend comparing a grand number